molgenis/molgenis.org/public/documentation/ref-emx.md

   * xref : cross reference to another entity; requires refEntity to be provided
   * mref : many-to-many relation to another entity; requires refEntity to be provided
   * categorical_mref : many-to-many relation to another entity; requires refEntity to be provided.
 Forms will display a complete list of options.
-  * compound : way to assemble complex entities from building blocks (will be shown as tree in user interface);   requires refEntity to be provided.
+  * compound : A way to assemble complex entities from building blocks (will be shown as tree in user interface); Don't forget to fill in the partOfAttribute configuration of the attributes that are grouped under this attribute.
+The partOfAttribute must contain the name of this new created compound attribute.
   * file: [create a column of the 'file' data type](https://github.com/molgenis/molgenis/wiki/File-datatype) requires refEntity FileMeta.
-* refEntity : used in combination with xref, mref or compound.
+* refEntity : used in combination with xref, mref or categorical.
 Should refer to an entity.
 * nillable : whether the column may be left empty.
 Default: false
 * idAttribute : whether this field is the unique key for the entity.
 Default: false.
 Use 'AUTO' for auto generated (string) identifiers.
 * description : free text documentation describing the attribute